 In general, the risk that banks will be subjected to, or used for, money laundering has increased worldwide.
-The risk of money laundering occurring is higher in emerging markets (including the Baltics, as well as Russia and Ukraine where SEB has small operations) due to, among other factors, high turnover of employees, the difficulty in consistently implementing related policies and technology systems, and the general business conditions in these countries compared to Sweden or other more developed markets where SEB operates.
-Compliance with sanctions and anti-terrorism laws is inherently complex.
+The risk of money laundering occurring is higher in emerging markets, including the Baltics, Ukraine and Russia (although SEB has been winding down its operations in Russia since March 2022 and has minimal operations remaining in the country), due to, among other factors, high turnover of employees, the difficulty in consistently implementing related policies and technology systems, and the general business conditions in these countries compared to Sweden or other more developed markets where SEB operates.
+Compliance with sanctions and antiterrorism laws is inherently complex and subject to evolving standards and priorities of regulatory and enforcement authorities.
 The rapid development of U.S., UK and EU sanctions imposed in response to the military conflict between Ukraine and the Russian Federation and countervailing measures implemented by the Russian Federation has increased this complexity, which in turn increases the risks of non-compliance with such laws.
 Any such non-compliance may have an adverse impact on SEB's reputation, business or results of operations.
+In addition, compliance with anti-money laundering rules has attracted in the past, and may in the future, attract significant media attention, which may harm SEB's reputation or result in regulatory investigations.